Sudeshna-Merugu/I3/README.md

 pip install TTS
 ```

-Run the server directly to checkout the basic text-to-speech model on your local host
+You can run the following command directly to checkout the basic text-to-speech model on your local host
 ```bash
 tts-server
 ```

 To do basic text-to-speech synthesis run
 ```bash